5 Natural Springs in North & Central Florida

 Got five days on your hands?
 Do what visitors to the Sunshine State and native Floridians have been doing for generations: spend time at natural springs in Florida.

 Freshwater springs are the ultimate year-round Florida attraction, and we've got more of these crystal-clear natural wonders than any other place in the country.

-The highest concentration of natural springs in Florida are in the north and central regions, making it super simple to create your own personalized trip, depending on your schedule and how much you have previously traveled in the area.
+The highest concentration of natural springs in Florida is in the north and central regions, making it super simple to create your own personalized trip, depending on your schedule and how much you've previously traveled in the area.
 If you haven't had the privilege of visiting many Florida springs in the past, here's a sample trip that follows a fairly linear route with a stop at a spring a day.
 Let's hit the road:

 1. Wakulla Springs State Park

 Located just 15 minutes south of Tallahassee, Wakulla Springs State Park is the perfect northern anchor for a road trip exploring springs in North Florida.

 For starters, this is the deepest freshwater spring in the world; don't miss a chance to perform your best cannonball from the swimming platform.
 History, nature and film buffs, if the scenery looks like something from a Tarzan movie, that's because it is.
 Wakulla Springs is the location of many Hollywood classics, including "Creature from the Black Lagoon."
 Be sure to take the famous river cruise while you’re there, too.